 The track 'Land Of Love' composed by Geoff Turton and Bobby Thompson represents one of the few Rockin Berries recordings original to the band.
 This and other group compositions were confined to the B-sides of singles such as Chuck Botfield's 'Money Grows On Trees' and Turton/Thompson's 'She's Not Like Any Girl' although the Thompson/Turton song 'Needs To Be' might have made it as an A-side if not for its sparse production.

-Possibly the most fascinating track in the collection is the song 'Yellow Rainbow' that has Roy Wood credited as its composer.
-Fans of the Move will know that Yellow Rainbow was a track on the Move's first album in 1968.
-The Yellow Rainbow as recorded by the Rockin' Berries is an entirely different song totally out of character with the type of material they were known for.
+Possibly the most fascinating track in the collection is the song 'Yellow Rainbow' that has Roy Wood credited in this collection as its composer.
+Fans of The Move will know this was a track from their first album issued in 1968.
+The Yellow Rainbow as recorded by the Rockin' Berries is an entirely different song and with pop/psychedelic overtones and trippy lyrics is totally out of character with the type of material the Berries were known for.